steven-edwards/crookedbar-test2/content/pages/index.md

         image_position: left
         image_width: twenty-five
       - content: >
-          Crooked Bar was a truly wonderful stay for us as a family.
+          Crooked Barn was a truly wonderful stay for us as a family.
 The beds were great as were the views....